kimitaWanjohi/sudoku-solver/README.md

 # sudoku-solver
-simple-complex backtracking algorithm for solving a sudoku puzzle
+simple backtracking algorithm for solving a sudoku puzzle

 HOW TO RUN